ncbi/vadr/documentation/advbuild.md

 ## Iteration 1, step 2: construct a training set and run `v-annotate.pl` on it

 </summary>

-ADD STEP OF RUNNING MODELS AGAINST MODEL SEQUENCES AS A SANITY CHECK.
-I WILL THEN REFER TO THIS IN THE dupregin ALERT SECTION

----

 ### Construct a training set for testing your initial models